paulross/PythonExtensionPatterns/doc/sphinx/source/debugging/gcov.rst

 Configuring Xcode
 ^^^^^^^^^^^^^^^^^

-`This document <https://developer.apple.com/library/mac/qa/qa1514/_index.html>`_ tells you how to configure Xbuild for gcov (actually llvm-cov).
+`This document <https://developer.apple.com/library/mac/qa/qa1514/_index.html>`_ tells you how to configure Xcode for gcov (actually llvm-cov).

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Running and Analysing Code Coverage